Skip to main content

 End date

-Phase One of the project was delivered by the City of Stirling and opened in February 2022.
-This included construction of a new road from Scarborough Beach Road to Howe Street.
+Phase one phase was delivered by the City of Stirling and opened in February 2022.
+This included the extension of Scarborough Beach Road to Flax Way, new local road connections and improved shared paths.

 For detailed project information, visit Main Roads WA.